Watrap: History

-Watrap's traditional name before the British came was Vatratha Iruppu, which translates as "surplus water".
+Vathirairuppu's traditional name before the British came was Vatratha Iruppu, which translates as "surplus water".

 Culture

 A Perumal temple (Pěrumāḷ Kōyil, பெருமாள் கோயில்) sits in the centre of the village and a Shiva and Hanuman temple is at the outskirts of the village.

 The holy uphill shrine "Sundara Mahalingam (Lord Shiva) temple" (also known as Thaani Paarai and Sathuragiri Malai) is there.
-Aadi amavasai (New Moon Day in the month of Aadi) is when devotees throng here.
+Aadi Amavasai (New Moon Day in the month of Aadi) is when devotees throng here.

-A Krishna, Rukmini and Sathyabama temple called Gopala Swamy Malai tops a small hill, 22 km from Watrap.
-A Shiva Cave temple called Motta Malai is 16 km from Watrap.
+A Krishna, Rukmini and Sathyabama temple called Gopala Swamy Malai tops a small hill, 22 km from Vathirairuppu.
+A Shiva Cave temple called Motta Malai is 16 km from Vathirairuppu.

 Economy

 Agriculture is the primary livelihood.
 The main work is cultivatioagriculture, led by paddy, coconut and cotton.

 Branches of State Bank of India, Union Bank of India, Virudhunagar District Cooperative Bank and Rural Cooperative Bank are there.